 They might look innocent enough, but garlic, potato leaves, grapes, walnuts, onions, and anything containing Xylitol could seriously harm your furry friend.
 Owners should avoid offering a cooked bone, which could splinter and perforate the bowel.
 Any table food high in sugar, salt, carbohydrates, or preservatives can cause endocrine problems such as pancreatitis.

 The underlying myth is that only a small percentage of dogs experience dental problems in their lifetimes.
 The reality is that many suffer from dental issues such as gingivitis, broken teeth, and periodontal disease.
 Failure to get treatment can lead to complicated problems such as endocarditis and oral abscesses.

-Annual veterinary exams reveal existing and potential dental problems, as well as any other medical issues with your dog, and assess when a professional cleaning is necessary.
-Home care that includes daily brushing with a toothpaste safe for pets, a dental diet, and special dental treats can minimize accumulated bacteria and plaque that cause tartar.
+Annual veterinary exams reveal existing and potential dental problems, as well as any other medical issues with your dog, and assess when professional cleaning is necessary.
+Home care that includes daily brushing with toothpaste safe for pets, a dental diet, and special dental treats can minimize accumulated bacteria and plaque that cause tartar.